Amber Diceless Roleplaying Game: Attributes

-The Attribute Auction
+Attribute Auction

 A character's ability scores are purchased during character creation in an auction; players get 100 character points, and bid on each attribute in turn.
 The character who bids the most for an attribute is "ranked" first and is considered superior to all other characters in that attribute.
 Unlike conventional auctions, bids are non-refundable; if one player bids 65 for psyche and another wins with a bid of 66, then the character with 66 is "superior" to the character with 65 even though there is only one bid difference.
 Instead, lower bidding characters are ranked in ascending order according to how much they have bid, the characters becoming progressively weaker in that attribute as they pay less for it.
 After the auction, players can secretly pay extra points to raise their ranks, but they can only pay to raise their scores to an existing rank.
 Further, a character with a bid-for rank is considered to have a slight advantage over character with a bought-up rank.

 The Auction simulates a 'history' of competition between the descendants of Oberon for player characters who have not had dozens of decades to get to know each other.
 Through the competitive Auction, characters may begin the game vying for standings.
 The auction serves to introduce some unpredictability into character creation without the need to resort to dice, cards, or other randomizing devices.
-A player may intend, for example, to create a character who is a strong, mighty warrior, but being "outplayed" in the auction may result in lower attribute scores than anticipated, therefore necessitating a change of character concept.
-Since a player cannot control another player's bids, and since all bids are non-refundable, the auction involves a considerable amount of strategizing and prioritization by players.
-A willingness to spend as many points as possible on an attribute may improve your chances of a high ranking, but too reckless a spending strategy could leave a player with few points to spend on powers and objects.
-In a hotly contested auction, such as for the important attribute of warfare, the most valuable skill is the ability to force one's opponents to back down.
-With two or more equally determined players, this can result in a "bidding war," in which the attribute is driven up by increments to large sums.
-An alternative strategy is to try to cow other players into submission with a high opening bid.
+A player may intend, for example, to create a strong warrior, but being outbid may result in lower attribute scores than anticipated, necessitating a change of character concept.
+The auction involves a considerable amount of strategizing and prioritization by players.
+A willingness to spend as many points as possible on an attribute may improve chances of a high ranking, but could also leave a player with few points to spend on powers and objects.
+In a contested auction, such as for the attribute of warfare, the most valuable skill is the ability to force one's opponents to back down.
+This can result in a "bidding war," in which the attribute is driven up by increments to large sums.
+An alternative strategy is to give a high opening bid.
 Most players bid low amounts between one and ten points in an initial bid in order to feel out the competition and to save points for other uses.
-A high enough opening bid could signal a player's determination to be first ranked in that attribute, thereby dissuading others from competing.
+A high enough opening bid could signal a player's determination to be first ranked in that attribute, dissuading others from competing.